Iran–United States relations: Biden administration 2021–2025

-Second Trump administration 2025–present
+Second Trump administration 2025–2026

-In February 2025, Trump said he had given the military and his advisors instructions to obliterate Iran if he were to be assassinated.
+In November 2024, the U.S. Department of Justice alleged that Iran has attempted to assassinate U.S. officials and dissidents, including Trump.
+In February 2025, three weeks after his second inauguration, Trump said he had given the U.S. military and his advisors instructions to obliterate Iran if he were to be assassinated.

-He signed the return of the Maximum pressure campaign against the Iranian government.
+In February, Trump signed the return of the Maximum pressure campaign against the Iranian government.

 Trump called for talks for a nuclear peace agreement.

-In February 7 prayer, Iranian Supreme Leader Khamenei dismissed negotiations and warned Iranian government not to make a deal with US.
-February 9, Trump said that he would rather make a deal with Iranians than let them be bombed by Israel.
+In the Friday prayer of February 7, Khamenei dismissed negotiations and stated that the Iranian government should not make a deal with the U.S. February 9, Trump said that he would rather make a deal with Iranians than let them be bombed by Israel.

-In March 2025, Khamenei stated he did not intend to go to negotiations with Trump.
+In March 2025, Khamenei stated that he did not intend to negotiate with Trump.
 IRGC General Salami threatened United States military with devastation.
 Trump threatened he would hold Iranian regime to blame for any shots fired by Houthis.

 Putin and Trump reached an agreement that Iran should never be in a position to destroy Israel.

 In April, Ali Larijani, advisor to Khamenei, threatened Trump that Iran would make nuclear weapons.
-Islamic Republic military allegedly had recommended a preemptively strike on US military bases.
+Islamic Republic military allegedly had recommended a preemptively strike on U.S. military bases.

-In April President Trump stated that Iranians want direct negotiations.
-US–Iran negotiations began on 12 April 2025.
+In April, Trump stated that Iranians want direct negotiations.
+Iran–United States negotiations began on April 12, 2025.